LibertyDSNP/spec/pages/DSNP/Serializations.md

 Used to represent bytes.

-- MUST use 0-9,a-f representation
+- MUST use 0-9 and a-f representation
 - MUST be lowercase
 - MUST be prefixed with a `0x`
 - MUST NOT have spaces or separators